71 Fun and Easy No-Carve Pumpkin Ideas for Halloween

 Glitter unicorn pumpkin

-Halloween doesn’t have to be spooky or filled with monsters.
-Translation: It’s completely acceptable (and completely awesome) to turn your pumpkin into a sparkly glitter unicorn.
-This pretty craft from The Farm Girl Gabs is a bit time-intensive, but the results are magical.
-Here’s what you’ll need: a craft pumpkin, white spray paint, chunky and extra-fine white glitter, polymer clay, pink and white felt, glue, silk flowers, and a gray sharpie.
-And voila—you’ve got your very own unicorn!
+To turn your pumpkin into a sparkly glitter unicorn, you’ll need a craft pumpkin, white spray paint, chunky and extra-fine white glitter, polymer clay, pink and white felt, glue, silk flowers, and a gray sharpie.

 Cinderella’s carriage pumpkin

 Bibbidi bobbidi boo!
 With the right supplies and a little Halloween magic, you can make this carriage fit for a Disney princess.
-You’ll need an oval, squat pumpkin, as well as apples, red ribbon, and black and gold paint.
-Attach the apples at the base of the pumpkin with toothpicks, and paint a door and windows on both sides of the pumpkin.
+Attach apples at the base of an oval pumpkin with toothpicks to act as wheels and paint a door and windows on both sides.
 Use the gold paint to add detail to the wheels and door, tie a red bow on top, and the transformation is complete!

-Sometimes the cutest fall crafts are the easiest to make.
-You can transform a fresh pumpkin into an adorable spider with a few pipe cleaners and craft paper.
-First, insert four extra-long pipe cleaners on each side of the pumpkin.
-Next, cut eyes and a mouth from black and white craft paper, and glue them to the pumpkin.
-Yep, that’s it!
+Sometimes the cutest pumpkin decorating ideas are the easiest to make.
+Insert four extra-long pipe cleaners on each side of the pumpkin then glue on eyes and a mouth made from black and white craft paper.

 Winnie the Pooh pumpkin

 You can’t go wrong with a little—or a lot—of glitter.
-Here, basic craft pumpkins get a fabulous makeover with glitter spray paint.
-To re-create the striped look, use painter’s tape to section off the spots you don’t want to spray.
+To recreate the striped look, use painter’s tape to section off the spots you don’t want to spray.
 Or for polka dots, use a dot stencil to paint in the circles.
-If you don’t want to deal with those details, simply cover the whole pumpkin with glitter spray paint with ultimate glitz and glam.
+Or better yet, douse the whole pumpkin with glitter spray paint with ultimate glitz and glam.

 Unleash your inner artist with this simple drip-art pumpkin.
-Pick three or more colors to artfully display on top of a white pumpkin.
-Use one color at a time and let it dry slightly before you add the next to avoid muddling the colors.
-While a white pumpkin will make the colors pop, you can also use an orange one.
-Just make sure to choose colors that will contrast with orange, and it will look equally amazing!
+After painting a pumpkin white and allowing time to dry, drip one color at a time and let it dry slightly before you add the next to avoid muddling the colors.

-Head to the fridge to get what you need to create these goofy pumpkins.
-Use carrots, winter-squash slices, nuts, and more to create eyes, a nose, and eyebrows on your pumpkin face.
-Affix the veggies to the surface of the pumpkin with toothpicks.
+Head to the fridge to get what you need to create these goofy and meme-able pumpkins.
+Affix carrots, winter-squash slices, nuts, and more using toothpicks to create eyes, a nose, and eyebrows on your pumpkin face.
 Then use a knife to slice in a silly smile.
-If you’re wondering what else to do with all your fall produce, check out these pumpkin recipes you’ve never tried before.

 Turn your pumpkin into a pretty, seasonally appropriate vase.
 Remove the top of the pumpkin, scoop out the middle, and place a wet piece of floral foam in the cavity.
 Use fall flowers like mums and ornamental cabbages to create a simple floral arrangement that will be the perfect focal point of a foyer or dining table.